willhumphreys/watermark/README.md

-If you have `docker` installed on your machine, you can also run all the scripts and tests inside a docker container:
+If you have `docker` installed on your machine, you can also run all the scripts inside a docker container:

 ```
 ./service.sh docker_build : packages your app into a docker image